 This is an interesting paper because it highlights some important trends that we’re witnessing in political discourse at the moment.
 We commonly see high-profile attacks on Donald Trump, for example, where his political opponents are happy to smear him as a racist, sexist, homophobic Nazi, in spite of mixed evidence on each for each of these accusations.
 Implicit in these claims, though, is a polarising dichotomy of the oppressor (Donald Trump), and a homogenous group of people who are oppressed.

 This collectivism in victimhood is a trend that has been labelled by Gad Saad, a Professor in Evolutionary Behavioural Sciences at Concordia University in Canada, as a form of “Collective Munchausen Syndrome”, whereby members of perceived disadvantaged groups (and those who know them, possibly via the process of ‘stigma-by-association’) develop victimisation narratives that serve to gain sympathy and attention from ostensibly concerned onlookers, and perpetuate a cycle of increasingly polarised political discourse.
-This cycle leads to what Jonathan Haidt refers to as Manichean thinking, where there is the good/virtuous on one side of the debate, and the evil/bigoted on the other, with very room for nuance in between.
+This cycle leads to what Jonathan Haidt refers to as Manichean thinking, where there is the good/virtuous on one side of the debate, and the evil/bigoted on the other, with very little room for nuance in between.

 For me, the paper by Sanchez and her colleagues is reflective of these processes, and offer the first scientific evidence that Collective Munchausen Syndrome – a society-wide state of perceived victimhood – may actually be a real construct, and could act as a springboard for further research in this area.